FOREX-Dollar supported before Fed meeting, Brexit delay in focus

 "Until we can confirm this, traders are likely to adjust their existing positions in the dollar."
 The dollar traded at 108.72 yen on Monday, close to 108.94 yen, which is the highest since Aug.
 1.

 The greenback was quoted at $1.1084 per euro, close to its strongest in more than a week.
-The dollar index against a basket of six major currencies stood at 97.827, also near its highest in more than a week.
+The dollar index against a basket of six major currencies rose slightly to 97.882, also near its highest in more than a week.

-In the offshore market, the yuan edged to 7.0450 per dollar on Monday, the strongest since Sept.
-13, but investors are likely to take their cue from how the yuan trades onshore when the market opens around 0130 GMT.
-The Fed meeting this week is widely expected to result in a cut in interest rates of 25 basis points, and that has been priced in, but some analysts expect the Fed to sound "hawkish" by signalling it is reluctant to cut rates further.
+In the onshore market, the yuan briefly strengthened to 7.0523 per dollar, the strongest since Oct.
+14. In the offshore market, the yuan edged to 7.0450 per dollar on Monday, the strongest since Sept.
+13. The Fed meeting this week is widely expected to result in a cut in interest rates of 25 basis points, and that has been priced in, but some analysts expect the Fed to sound "hawkish" by signalling it is reluctant to cut rates further.

-The pound edged lower to $1.2828 and eased slightly to 86.42 pence per euro.
+The pound fell 0.17% to $1.2815 and eased 0.13% to 86.48 pence per euro.
 The EU bloc's 27 ambassadors will meet at 0900 GMT on Monday in Brussels to agree on a three-month delay from the current Brexit date of Oct.
 31, diplomatic sources told Reuters.

 Also Read: Policymakers must undo trade barriers to revive global growth: IMF